vidstack/player/apps/site/pages/docs/player/quickstart@layout.md

 {% code_snippet name="controls" highlight="html:3-4|react:7-8" /%}

+## Media Loading

+The following media loading strategies are available:

+- `eager`: Load media immediately - use when media needs to be interactive as soon as possible.
+- `idle`: Load media once the page has loaded and the `requestIdleCallback` is fired - use when media is lower priority and doesn't need to be interactive immediately.
+- `visible` **(default)**: Load media once it has entered the visual viewport - use when media is below the fold and you prefer delaying loading until it's required.
+- `custom`: Load media when the `startLoadingMedia()` method is called _or_ the `vds-start-loading` event is dispatched - use when you need fine control of when media should begin loading.

+{% code_snippet name="loading-idle" highlight="html:2|react:6" /%}

+Here's another example using a custom loading strategy:

+{% code_snippet name="loading-custom" highlight="html:4,9|react:11,16" /%}

 ## Media Autoplay

 We manually handle autoplay so we can detect when it fails.
-In addition, the `autoplay` attribute will take priority over the `preload` attribute so media won't be lazy loaded.

 Therefore, ensure you set `autoplay` on the provider component instead of the underlying media element like so:

 {% code_snippet name="autoplay" highlight="html:1|react:5" /%}

+{% callout type="danger" %}
+The `autoplay` attribute on the `<audio>` or `<video>` element will take priority over the `preload` attribute.
+Never set this attribute because it will break the loading process.
+{% /callout %}

 ## Media Poster